 - When transporting objects in the load compartment, the backrests of the rear seats must not be angled forward. - Do not allow the load to protrude above the upper edge of the backrests. - Do not place any objects on the load compartment cover or the instrument panel, and do not cover the sensor on top of the instrument panel. - The load must not obstruct the operation of the pedals, parking brake and gear selector, or hinder the freedom of movement of the driver.
-Do not place any unsecured objects in the interior. - Do not drive with an open load compartment. - The payload is the difference between the permitted gross vehicle weight (see identification plate ⇔ 190) and the EC kerb weight.
+Do not place any unsecured objects in the interior.

+Do not drive with an open load compartment.